LxwFi/Shop-Website/README.md

 * (Write about categories)
 * Persistent shopping cart when the website is closed
 * "Buy" feature that removes items from the database after being bought
-* Admin panel to add products and change descriptions
+* Admin panel with login to add products and change descriptions

 ## Key notes